cse110-sp26-group10/cse110-sp26-group10/admin/misc/rules/rules.md

 ## 4. Needs and Expectations

 ### Availability
-- Each member is expected to contribute a minimum of **~8 hours per week** to the project
+- Each member is expected to contribute a minimum of **~4 hours per week** to the project
 - Members should communicate scheduling conflicts **at least 48 hours in advance** when possible
 - No one is expected to be available 24/7 — but responses to messages in Slack should happen within **24 hours on weekdays**

+### Meeting Time
+- The weekly team sync is held during our discussion period: **Mondays 4:00 – 5:00 PM**
+- Members should attend in person or notify the team in advance if they cannot

 ### Collaboration Expectations
 - Attend the weekly team sync or notify the team in advance if you cannot